SAP-samples/btp-bas-risk-management/documentation/develop/configure-odata-service/README.md

 To be able to access data in SAP BTP application from SAP S/4HANA system, you have activated to OData endpoint in your system.
 Next you have created yourself a user in SAP S/4HANA and assigned the needed authorization to allow the usage of your created OData endpoint.

-In the next section you will use the Cloud Connector to create the connection between SAP S/4HANA system and your SAP BTP account.
+In the next section, you will use the Cloud Connector to create the connection between SAP S/4HANA system and your SAP BTP account.